 Yes but in order to do so without incurring hefty import duties and taxes you will need to have documents to prove you own a property or rent a property in Turkey and possess a residents visa before your shipment arrives for custom’s clearance.
 A notarised rental agreement will also be considered equivalent to property ownership.

-Technically speaking yes.
-You can bring a UK plated vehicle into the country for 6 months at a time.
+If you have a resident visa you can bring a UK plated vehicle into the country for 2 years.
 You will not however be able to simply reregister it on a Turkish number plate unless you are going to be working for a Turkish company or are in the armed forces.
-If you want to have a vehicle permanently in Turkey then you will either have to take your UK vehicle over the boarder every 6 months or buy and licence a vehicle in Turkey.

 Providing your pets have a pet passport proving their inoculations and a health certificate then yes.
 There is a one pet per person rule for birds, cats and dogs and 10 for fish.
 In the event however that you should want to return to the UK, then your pets would have to go through UK quarantine, or spend 6 months in a European Union Country before returning to the UK.